Larry Klayman: 2010s

-Klayman represented Vincent Forras in a lawsuit against Feisal Abdul Rauf to prevent the building of the so-called Ground Zero mosque.
+Klayman represented volunteer 9/11 firefighter Vincent Forras in a lawsuit against Feisal Abdul Rauf to prevent the building of the so-called Ground Zero mosque.
 In the motion to dismiss, Rauf's attorney called Klayman an "infamous publicity hound" and wrote that Forras "trades in his well deserved laurels for fifteen minutes of fame as a nationally recognized bigot."
 Klayman and Forras sought sanctions, but the court denied that request and dismissed the suit.

-Klayman filed an unsuccessful lawsuit on behalf of Joe Arpaio that alleged that the Obama administration's actions on federal immigration policy had not been authorized by Congress.
-Klayman represented five former government employees in an unsuccessful lawsuit against the NSA, the Department of Justice, and employees of those agencies for alleged retaliation for their complaints about the Trailblazer Project.
+Klayman filed an unsuccessful lawsuit on behalf of then-Phoenix Sheriff Joe Arpaio that alleged that the Obama administration's actions on federal immigration policy had not been authorized by Congress.
+Klayman represented five former government employees in an unsuccessful lawsuit against the NSA, the Department of Justice, and employees of those agencies for alleged retaliation regarding their complaints about the Trailblazer Project.

 Klayman represented Dennis L. Montgomery in his unsuccessful request to intervene in the contempt proceedings against Arpaio in a lawsuit that initially alleged Maricopa County to have engaged in impermissible racial profiling but later revealed that Arpaio had allegedly hired Montgomery to investigate the DOJ.
 In 2017, Montgomery and Klayman jointly sued James Comey and other federal government officials by alleging a coverup of evidence that Montgomery claimed to show the existence of widespread illegal surveillance by the federal government.
 The suit was unsuccessful.

 Klayman unsuccessfully applied in the United States District Court for the District of Nevada for permission to represent Cliven Bundy in the criminal case stemming from the 2014 Bundy standoff.
 Klayman did not formally represent Bundy at his criminal trial but conferred with Bundy and his family members.
 The judge dismissed the case against Bundy, but the government appealed the dismissal, and Klayman represented Bundy on his successful appeal.
 Following the dismissal of the federal criminal charges against Bundy, Klayman represented Bundy as he unsuccessfully sued in state court for a declaration that the federal government cannot own land in Nevada.
 Klayman also filed an unsuccessful lawsuit against the federal government on behalf of two of Bundy's codefendants who had been found not guilty.
 Klayman filed a similar but unsuccessful lawsuit on behalf of Bundy's son, Ryan.
 Another Bundy co-defendant, Peter Santilli, filed a complaint in January 2019 with the D.C.
 Bar that alleged that Klayman's efforts during the Bundy case had been lacking.
 In turn, Klayman unsuccessfully sued Santilli for defamation.